itsjustdj/mozilla/README.md

-This is a playground for me to leanr how to write broswer extensions.
+This is a playground for me to learn how to write browser extensions.